WE NEED YOUR HELP!

 Another one of the movie's stars is its Florida location.
 It was photographed in and around Miami, Boca Grande and Cortez, and reminds us how many Hollywood crime movies depend on the familiar streets of Los Angeles (or Toronto).
 Banyon Key seems like a real place, sleepy and laid-back, where everybody knows one another and high school romances could still smolder.
 As the net of evidence tightens around the sheriff, it seems more threatening because there are few places for him to hide, and few players who don't know him.Excerpt Roger Ebert at the Chicago Sun-Times located HERE

 MGM cheapens out again with an MPEG-2 transfer that actually looks okay - if not the quality of it's superior AVC cousin.
 The Blu-ray image quality is better than the 2004 DVD (included in the package) - sometimes significantly.
-There are quite a few close-ups that show strong detail and the Floridian beaming sunshine on rich flora/fauna appears very romantic and atmospheric.
-This is only single-layered and it's hard to say where it might have improved - there are some artifacts but none I found distracting.
-Daylight scenes are more impressive but nothing is overly dark or too glossy.
+Generally it is still softer than it should be.
+This is only single-layered - there are some artifacts but none I found overly distracting.
+The lack of detail is the most bothersome.
 It's easy to say it benefited from the move to HD but is probably not worth a double dip if you already own the DVD.
-The Blu-ray underachieves technically but I can't dismiss the decent image quality as hopefully indicated by the expanding screen captures below.
+The Blu-ray underachieves technically but I can't dismiss the decent image quality but hope it gets a better transfer one day.